niti-go/FinBot/README.md

 * "Has BlackRock shifted from financials to healthcare in the past year?"
 * "What new positions did Berkshire Hathaway add this quarter?"

+This information can help investors understand large firms' strategies.
+For example, if a major firm suddenly puts a lot more money into healthcare, it could indicate that they expect that sector to grow, maybe by anticipating policy changes in that area.
+This can inform your own portfolio strategy.
+It can also give you insights into the risk exposure of the firm itself.

 ## Contributors
 TPM: Niti Goyal